shapesmusic/Shapes-Basics-Draft/README.md

 > here, since we have shape, anchor, and pulse established, could also be a digression on harmonic mixing in a DJ set.
 That requires pulse, although pulse wouldn't be the focus.

+> go through anchor, two higher, two lower. which will include a thumb pivot.

 &#8674; Instruments-Imagination
 Imagination as an Instrument